Select Page

 A young Asian man is seated on the floor with his wife and baby in their new rental apartment.

 Your credit history is one of the things landlords want to see before giving out their home to you.
 Your credit history will tell the landlord how reliably you pay debt.
-A good credit score will tell the landlord that you are reliable and will likely pay your rent on time.
+A good score and credit report in Canada will tell the landlord that you are reliable and will likely pay your rent on time.
 This is important to landlords as it guides them in their decision regarding who to rent their home to and who to avoid.

 While this arrangement is great for landlords, it can be problematic for newcomers who are looking to rent a home.
 If you are a newcomer to Canada, you likely will not have a credit history.
 It takes a minimum of six months to build a credit history.
 Because of this, it can often be hard to convince a landlord that you will be a reliable tenant.
 However, there are some tips that you can follow to rent a home without a credit history.